Temixco: Highways

 Mexican Federal Highway 95D, also called Autopista del Sol crosses the municipality from north to south (Mexico City — Cuernavaca — Xochitepec — Acapulco) with several exits in Temixco.
 There is also bridge from 95D at Apatlaco that leads nowhere.

 Mexican Federal Highway 95 parallels 95D but passes through the center of Temixco and Acatlipa.
 State highways connect Temixco — Emiliano Zapata and Acatlipa — Tezoyuca, (Emiliano Zapata municipality).
 There are local highways connecting other communities, the Xochicalco archaeological site, and the Cuernavaca Airport.

 General Mariano Matamoros Airport

 The Cuernavaca Airport is located in Tetlama.
 The airport opened on April 15, 1988; due to its short runway of only 2,772 m, it has offered on-again / off-again service since then.
 The airport currently hosts a school of aviation and there are plans to extend the runway and open the airport to commercial traffic soon (written April 13, 2019).

 Radio, television, and Internet service

-Radiologico, XHTIX 100.1 FM, broadcasts from Temixco.
+W Radio Morelos, XHTIX 100.1 FM, broadcasts from Temixco.

 Of the 24,045 homes in the municipality, 21,884 (91%) have a television and 11,423 (47.5%) have computers.
 Axtel, Telmex, and Izzi Telecom provide Internet connections.